 Breastfeeding is a skill you and your baby will learn that gets easier with time.
 It’s important to recognize the signs that your baby might be having a difficult time removing milk well during breastfeeding so that steps can be taken to fix any problems.

 If you’re still encountering difficulties with breastfeeding and your baby is still not sucking properly, get help now.
 In the meantime, maintain your milk production and continue feeding your baby until help arrives.
 Express your breast milk regularly (minimum 8 times per day and once per night to mimic baby’s pattern) and feed it to your baby using an alternative feeding method.

-For more information, call 613-933-1375 or 1 800 267-7120 and ask for Health Line.
+For more information, call 613-933-1375 or 1 800 267-7120.
 You can also drop in to any of our Watch Me Grow centres, for free consultations with a Public Health Nurse, and the opportunity to meet and share with other parents of children 0 to 6 years of age.